martintufte/rubiks-cube/README.md

 * Maintainace
     * [DONE] Use Google-style docstrings
     * [PROGRESS] Finalize unit tests for parsing of text and moves
+    * Bug with wide moves not being parsed properly on big cubes
     * Improve the rotation solver, move away from dictionary
     * [DONE] Use type definitions for cube states
     * [DONE] Configure logging